pneyrinck/corecontrol/README.md

 * A surface never assumes it is the only thing controlling a model.
 * A model typically has no knowledge of what is controlling it.

-Model and surface modules are technically identical, but behave slightly different.
+Model and surface modules are technically identical, but behave slightly different according to their role.
 A model receives requests to change control values from surfaces or other sources private to the model.
 When a model control value changes for any reason, it must send the change to all connected adapters which forward the value changes to surfaces.
 A surface sends requested control value changes to a model through an adpater.
 When a surface receives a change to a control value, it updates its user interface.
 These behaviors allow any number of surfaces to simultaneously control a single data model.

 Here is example C++ code for a model that has three values that can be controlled: